 Open Magnet Links in Other Browsers

-If you already have a Bittorrent client, the process for associating magnet links in other browsers is largely similar to Chrome.
+If you already have a Bittorrent client, the process for associating magnet links in other browsers is largely similar.
 Just find the file you want to download, click it, and if it’s a magnet link, then your Torrent client should open automatically, or you may get a prompt asking if you want to open the magnet file with your Bittorrent app, like this message in Microsoft Edge that is pictured below.

 If nothing happens when you click the magnet link, or you get the message that “this file does not have an app associated with it,” then you need to create the file association manually.